masitings/seedmaker/README.md

-**Inverse seed generator (iSeed)** is a Laravel package that provides a method to generate a new seed file based on data from the existing database table.
+is a Laravel package that provides a method to generate a new seed file based on data from the existing database table.

 ## Installation